garrandall/popular-music-data/tracks/kingdom-come-jay-z.md

 Got 'em dancing on the bankhead, like they from Bankhead Fuck Cristal, so they ask me what we drinking
 I thought dudes remark was rude okay
-So I moved on to Dom, Krug RosÃ©
+So I moved on to Dom, Krug Rosé
 And it's much bigger issues in the world, I know
 But I first had to take care of the world I know
 I'm from the bottom, so I still feel em from the bottom